ToughPenelope, The Wordsmith

 "Tell me, O Muse, of the man of many devices, who wandered full many ways after he had sacked the sacred citadel of Troy."

 Scholars believe the Odyssey was composed somewhere near the end of the 8th century BC.
 So many years after it's still one of the greatest epic poems...

-(Well, the main preamble^ isn't that good, compared to the first preamble of the Iliad which is all messed up and plain fun.)
+(Well, the main preamble^ isn't that good, compared to the first preamble of the Iliad which is plain fun.)

 I am Penelope.
 I am here to read, waste my time and laugh at failures. :/

 Favorite mythical creature is the sirens.

 I have a very good knowledge of Odyssey / Iliad /Greek Mythology and more, trivia.
 Message me if you want to discuss something of them.

 You may now go look at someone else's profile.
 Some are funny, some are boring and some are useful.

 Ι don't wanna waste your time but if you could that'd be great.